coq/coq/doc/sphinx/language/gallina-specification-language.rst

 .. note::

    #.
 Several statements can be simultaneously asserted provided option
-      :opt:`Nested Proofs Allowed` was turned on.
+      :flag:`Nested Proofs Allowed` was turned on.

    #.
 Not only other assertions but any vernacular command can be given
       while in the process of proving a given assertion.
 In this case, the